radiant-player/radiant-player-mac/radiant-player-mac/js/gmusic.js/README.md

 - rating `String` - Rating to set for the current track.
 This should be between 1 and 5

 ### Extras
-`googleMusic.Extras` is a collection of utility functions for Google Music
+`gmusic.Extras` is a collection of utility functions for Google Music

 #### `Extras.getSongURL()`
 Retrieve the URL of the current song for sharing